barreljan/apc-lights/README.md

 ### Different time schemes
 The API gives multiple times in a JSON format.
-You can choose your own time for switching on your lights(of device)
+You can choose your own time for switching on your lights(or device)

 ```
 {